lofcz/sxscript/README.md

 ### Goals of this project are (in order of priority, desc)
 - good test coverage
-- support both adhoc evaluation and il bytecode
+- support both adhoc evaluation and il bytecode + vm
 - high IO throughput via async/await
 - safe by default, require explicit whitelisting of CLR interop
 - allow limitation of execution time, memory used, intructions executed, recursion depth, enumerables length, iterations in looping statements